Skip to main content

 Pass the sport_id as a path parameter when calling event endpoints: GET /api/v2/sports/{sportID}/events/{date}.
 For market discovery, use GET /api/v2/sports/{sportID}/markets/{date} to see which markets have active pricing for a sport on a given date.
 See Sport IDs for the full list of sport identifiers.

-Use WebSocket when you need sub-second updates for live games and your key has WebSocket access (Ultra+ by default).
+Use WebSocket when you need real-time updates for live games and your key has WebSocket access (Ultra+ by default).
+Odds updates are generally sub-second (they come straight from the sportsbooks’ own feeds); for supported live games, plays and game-stat changes stream within seconds of each other, and trail the on-field action by roughly 15–20 seconds, in line with the typical broadcast delay.
 Use REST polling with delta endpoints for pre-match monitoring, lower-frequency updates, or as a fallback when the WebSocket disconnects.
 WebSocket traffic does not increment the HTTP request counter, but pushed messages are still metered as data points.
 Many production apps use both.
 See the Efficient Polling guide for recommended intervals and the WebSocket reference for connection details.

-Player props are available for NFL, NBA, MLB, NHL, NCAAF, NCAAB, WNBA, UFC, and soccer leagues (IDs 10–19).
-CFL does not currently support player props.
+Player props are available for NFL, NBA, MLB, NHL, NCAAF, NCAAB, WNBA, UFC, and soccer leagues (IDs 10-19 and 33).
+CFL and tennis do not currently support player props.
+Player prop markets require a Starter plan or higher — Free keys do not receive them.
 Use GET /api/v2/sports/{sportID}/markets/{date} to check which prop markets are active for a sport on a given day.
 See the Market IDs reference for prop market IDs like Player Points (29), Player Rebounds (35), and Player Assists (39).

 Data & IDs